cmpitg/cmpitg.github.com/projects/espada-text.md

 ## Reasons

 * Many good text editors available but all of them don't really suite my need:
-  - Emacs and Vim: see [Emacs and Vim limitations](emacs-vim-limitations.html).
+  - Emacs and Vim: see [the problems with Emacs and Vim](/pages/emacs-vim-problems.html).
   - [TextMate](http://macromates.com/): [open source](https://github.com/textmate/textmate), I have heard good things about it, no Linux port available yet (as of 2012/12).
   - [Sublime Text 2](http://www.sublimetext.com/): [not open source](problem-with-non-free.html).
   - [Gedit](TODO-homepage), [Geany](TODO-homepage), ...: if you have seen my [Emacs config](TODO), you will understand why.